 I'm not exactly sure what her plan was for going to Walmart without a car, but the story goes like this.
 She went to Walmart and came out with a shopping cart overflowing with a lot of stuff.
 When realized she had no way of getting all this stuff home (short of robbing Walmart's shopping cart), she called a cab.

 Amongst her Walmart shopping spree stuff, was this crockpot.
 I have no idea why she bought it.
 I had no idea what to do with a crockpot back then.
 This story still cracks me up to this day!
 What was she thinking?

-So yes, while I’d be happy to own a newer, bigger and better crockpot, this crockpot holds a special place in my heart.
+So yes, while I'd be happy to own a newer, bigger and better crockpot, this crockpot holds a special place in my heart.
 Every time I take it out, I laugh thinking about Mom and her Walmart shopping spree and something delicious always seems to come out of it too.
-It’s magic!
-Like this magical Chicken Zoodle Pho.
+It's magic!
+Like this Healthy Chicken Pho with zucchini noodles.

 So I made my own Chicken Zoodle Pho to satisfy my pho tooth!
 Thanks to the good ole crockpot, it could not have been simpler either.
 This will be one recipe I'll be making all summer long.
 Fingers crossed the crockpot holds up, I don't think I could bear parting with it!

-- 12 ounces boneless chicken breast (2-3 chicken breasts)
+- 12 ounces boneless skinless chicken breasts 2-3 chicken breasts

 - 10 cups organic vegetable broth

 - 1 teaspoon pepper

 - 4 whole cloves

 - 1/2 teaspoon minced ginger